 What I absolutely love about January is the sense of new beginnings, and the notion of the resolution is a big part of that.
 We all make them, don’t we?
-We decide, after many days of gin-induced frivolity and chocolate comas, that this is definitely going to be the year we lose weight, nail down that promotion or give up our every nasty habit, with the ultimate, laudable, aim being to turn our lives around for the better.
-In fact, much off our lives around for the better.
-In fact, much of our over-indulgence comes backed by the promise (the excuse?) that we’ll all be much better “me’s” in the new year.
+After many days of gin-induced frivolity and chocolate comas this is definitely going to be the year we: lose weight; nail down that promotion; give up our every nasty habit.
+It’s the notion of turning ourselves into something else.
+Much of our over-indulgence comes backed by the promise (the excuse?) that we’ll all be a much better “me” in the new year.

 My suggestion?
 How about, rather than give things up or restrict ourselves, we make a resolution to celebrate our achievements and focus on what makes us amazing right now?

 In coaching, we often ask clients to list their top ten achievements.
 What are they proud of?
-What memorable achievements make them smile inside when they recall them?
-What makes them, them?
-Thinking this way can help shift the focus from the disappointment of a failed goal, of endless unaccomplished ‘to do’ lists and a feeling that one will only be happy when they achieve X,Y or Z, and instead enables a change in attitude that promotes confidence and an ability to tackle the change that coaching will bring.
+Are there any memorable achievements that make them smile inside when they recall them?
+Thinking this way can help shift the focus from the disappointment of a failed goal, of endless unaccomplished ‘to do’ lists and instead enables a change in attitude that promotes confidence and an ability to tackle the change that coaching will bring.

 At the top of my list, clearly, are my kids and my marriage.
 After all, we all know the challenges being a mother and wife can bring – just making it to the end of some days can feel like a real achievement.
-But what about the successes that are just about me?
 I do wonder if I can fairly claim stopping smoking as one of my top ten given I achieved it 18 years ago.
 But, hey, listing ten achievements can feel a lot, so it’s staying right in there.

 When I stopped smoking I felt immensely proud.
 I fall back on this feeling at times when I know the road ahead could be rocky, because the desire to be proud is greater than any fear could be.
 Similarly, think about the way you set goals.
 If we commit to ‘lose’ something, our brain associates it with a negative – what do you want to gain?